ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

  ###############

 - Ryan Sartor (a.k.a.
 Ry) - that's me.
 I authored most of the custom scripts and other files and folders in this pak pack, and I maintain the project as a whole.
 If you'd like to support my work you can donate at https://ko-fi.com/rymsar .
 - Shaun Inman - for creating and maintaining the excellent MinUI, and for providing the dual boot scripts (which I have only minorly modified).
 Also, for tolerating all my Discord pings, and always helping out with scripting when I don't know how to accomplish something.
 - Brenoit - for his extensive help and testing, especially with regard to the native Pico-8 functionality.
 Cool dude.
 - Sheikh (cybardev) - for contributing Clear Recently Played.pak, as well as for extensive  troubleshooting, testing, and contributing some scripting for DS.pak.
 - Stubbs (Retro Handhelds) - for leading the amazing community that has connected me with all these wonderful people.
 - Russ (RetroGameCorps) - for linking to this repo from his SP setup guide, leading to much greater visibility for our project.

-- moto (game-de-it
+- moto (game-de-it) - for sharing insight into the virtual analog stick switching mechanism in the stock firmware.
 - G.R.H. (cbepx-me) - for creating many of the scripts in the stock firmware, which these paks sometimes either reference or modify.
-Still unclear to me whether they are an Anbernic employee, or just an enthusiastic community dev whose work Anbernic has co-opted <_<;; I'd like to credit any other devs of the stock firmware as well, but to my knowledge none of their identities are public.

 - Anbernic - for developing and making all these nifty RG__XX__ devices, without which none of the aforementioned work would exist.

-- Testers - the following Discord users have been invaluable in testing, especially on devices I do not have.
-Without their time and effort, this project would not be able to progress.
+- Testers and bug reporters - Without their time and effort, this project would not be able to progress.
-     - Lesynn      - RNS          - ozzyozzyjames
+     - Lesynn      - RNS          - ozzyozzyjames    - lemonzest    - bub181
      - nbrXD       - axelrider    - Ramsa            - Adam D
 - If I forgot anyone else, please let me know so I can add them to the credits!